programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ![MySQL Workbench](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-22.png)

 # Create a database
 Here we will create a database which serves as a container for the tables we will store our information into.
+A table is the structure that holds the data we want to store.
+Tables hold many rows of records.
+An example record of basic contact information would contain fields for name, phone number and e-mail address for data Pat Abraham, 613-555-1212, pat@zmail.ca.
+In a table, fields are organized into *columns*.

 Open MySQL Workbench.
-Double-click on the *Local Instance MySQL57*.
-After opening the Local Instance MySQL57 you should see a screen similar to the picture below.
+Double-click on the *Local Instance MySQL57*. (on a Mac this may appear as *Local Instance 3306*)  After opening the Local Instance MySQL57 you should see a screen similar to the picture below.
+On a Mac, open a Query Tab by doing File > New Query Tab.

 Using MySQL Workbench perform these steps:
 1. In the **Query window** type: